-Contemporary yet understated coastal residence, Chichester Harbour, West Sussex
+Contemporary Coastal Residence, Chichester Harbour, West Sussex

-Contemporary yet understated coastal residence, Chichester Harbour, West Sussex
+Contemporary Coastal Residence, Chichester Harbour, West Sussex

 Sometimes good residential architecture is about careful negotiation between the best interests of your client and restrictions placed by the local authority.
 This property is a prime example of going through a difficult planning process and still emerging with a beautiful building that meets the brief.